mmrahmanwritescode/visual-style-guide-prompt/README.md

 -   **Strict Design Adherence**: Developed to precisely match the provided visual specifications.

 ## Getting Started & Reusability
 This repository demonstrates the power of a comprehensive visual style guide (`visual_style_guide.md`) in generating highly specific and accurate UI components.

 You can use the `visual_style_guide.md` as a reference for crafting detailed prompts to create similar sign-in pages or other UI elements with minor tweaks.

 ## Design Details
 For an in-depth understanding of the design principles, color palette, typography, and component styles, please refer to the [`visual_style_guide.md`](visual_style_guide.md) file.

 ## Files
--   `index.html`: The main HTML structure of the sign-in page.
+-   `signin.png`: The main design png of the sign-in page.
--   `style.css`: Custom CSS for styling and design overrides.
--   `right.png`: Background image used in the hero section.
+-   `right.png`: Background image used in the hero section of the sign-in page template.
 -   `visual_style_guide.md`: Comprehensive document detailing the visual design system.

-Enjoy exploring the Event Hive Sign-In Page!
+Enjoy exploring the Visual Style Guide Prompt!

 ---